dell-datascience/Appointment-attendance/README.md

 Objective: To gain insight into the kind of patients who are more or less likely of missing or attending their appointments.

 Algorithm: pandas, numpy, matplotlib, exploratory data analysis (EDA)

+Questions investigated:

+* Question 1: Which age group attended the most appointments ?
+* Question 2: Which age group missed the most appointments ?
+* Question 3: Which gender misses the most appointment?
+* Question 4: Which age group with Diabetes attends their appointment the most?
+* Question 5: Which age group with Hypertension attends their appointment the most?
+* Question 6: Which age group battling alcoholism attends their appointment the most?